Mode Help

 - Report navigation panel - Use the navigation panel to quickly navigate between the Report Builder, a Python/R Notebook, and the data section.
 Within the data section, which you can drag to resize, you will see:

-- Every query in the Report.
+- Every query and reusable Dataset in the Report.
 Click on a Query to select it and edit its code.
-Use the context menu to rename, duplicate, delete, and more.
-To add a new query, click on the plus button to the right of the Data header.
+Use the context menu to rename, duplicate, delete, reorder and more.
+To add a new query or Dataset, click on the plus button to the right of the Data header.
+Drag and drop to reorder the queries and Datasets.

 - Each visualization that you build using a query's data.
 Use the overflow menu to add or remove your Chart from the Report Builder, duplicate, explore, and more.
 Or, click the plus button below your chart to add a new one